Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 {{< alert title="Note" color="primary" >}}If you plan to use the Traceability Agent for logging usage only, set `TRACEABILITY_SAMPLING_PERCENTAGE=0` and `TRACEABILITY_SAMPLING_REPORTALLERRORS=false` in the `ta_env_vars.env` file produced by the CLI to disable the transaction report.{{< /alert >}}

-The local files must be copied to the Gateway machine, as mentioned in the CLI output.
+The local files must be copied to the gateway machine, as mentioned in the CLI output.

 After all files are copied, start Traceability Agent: `./traceability_agent ./ta_env_vars.env`

-For more information regarding agents' installation, see [Axway Gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).
+For more information regarding agents' installation, see [Axway gateway agents](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli), [AWS Gateway agents](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-with-amplify-cli), [Azure Gateway agent](/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli) and [Istio Gateway agents](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli).

 ### Reporting Gateway Transaction Metrics event - automatic reporting for online mode

 You can view the environment in *Enterprise Marketplace > Topology > Environments* once the Traceability Agent is installed.
 The same environment is visible in Amplify platform under the **Business Insights -> API Health** menu.

-Once Traceability Agent starts, it detects the Gateway traffic, and begins counting the transactions.
+Once Traceability Agent starts, it detects the gateway traffic, and begins counting the transactions.
 The Traceability Agent sends the Transaction Metrics to the platform on a regular basis (default is 15 minutes).

 To change the reporting interval for the On-premise Traceability Agent, use the `CENTRAL_USAGEREPORTING_INTERVAL` variable with either a second, minute or hour notation: